NicholasFarrow/nicholasfarrow.github.io/_posts/2020-10-19-Copy-Trading-the-KuCoin-Hacker.md

 * Weak hand token 'holders' who panic dumped their investment.
 From the tokens I have checked, all have recovered from this short term crash.
 At one point I joined one of the token's investing groupchat where I saw many people excited for the opportunity to to invest in the project at a discounted price (perhaps a cope but they would've made it if they bought the bottom).

 I don't trade very often, but this was a very fortunate low-risk way to stack a little more bitcoin.
-If you found this useful (or perhaps even profitable!), please consider supporting me:
+If you found this useful or perhaps even profitable, please consider supporting me:

 **BTC: bc1qxqf3w0hd2x0zuhs82utvxrk435yzlw05w9t87s**